frdr-dfdr/frdr_docs/docs/en/searching.md

 ## Sorting

 The search results page has a drop down sorting menu to specify the order that search results are displayed.
 Sorting can be specified by Relevance (default), Date Published, or Title.
-Note that sorting is case-sensitive.
-Titles beginning with a lowercase letter (e.g., "dGPS") or with accented characters (e.g., "Évaluation de l'impact du programme...") will appear after "Zooplankton."

 By default, Search results are sorted by "Relevance" - a weighting scheme that favours matches found in the title first, then subject, then description.